trytouca/trytouca/sdk/cpp/docs/Build.md

 Note the use of option `with_tests` in the command above that includes installation of the dependency `catch2` which is required only for building the unit tests.
+We are also adding option `with_framework` in the command above to pull the dependencies `cxxopts` which is used by the framework and the command line utility tool.
+This way, running `conan install` will remain a one-time operation even if we changed our mind about what components to build.

 ## Configuring the Build System